dacrands/gatsby-blog/src/pages/10-7-18/index.md

 Now visit the following in the browser:
 ```
-# replace the xs with your IP information
 192.168.0.xxx:5000
 ```
 <br>

-Now find another device with a web-browser and visit the same address.
+Okay, so what's the difference between this and simply running the Now find another device with a web-browser and visit the same address.
 It still works!
 How cool is that?
-Now you can free up `localhost` to host your front-end application &mdash; just point it to API-calls to `192.168.0.xxx:5000`.
+Now you can free up `localhost` to host your front-end application &mdash; just point it to API-calls to `192.168.0.xxx:5000`. -->

+We will use *Heroku* to host our application since it is the most user-friendly option, however I suggest you check out *Digitalocean,* go through some tutorials, and challenge yourself a bit.
+Otherwise, *Heroku* is still an excellent and popular hosting service.

-### Production
+### Download Heroku

+The first thing you need to do is [download the Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) and go through the tutorial &mdash; this will take you through the proces of creating your first heroku app.

+We will be using Heroku's free plan, because it's free.
+The catch, however, is that your application will turn off after 30 minutes.
+If you decide to upgrade your plan to `hobby`, it's only about $7 a month depending on your site's traffic.